SaiHoYip/SlackBotTest/README.md

 Playing around with the slack api for learning purposes and getting people to contribute

 Reason for this Project:
   Bots are very versatile and they are only as useful as the programmer makes them!
 You can do almost anything with a bot as long as you code them to do so.
+Wanted to a project that I can use to get everyone involved!

 Contribute:
 <h2> Have An Idea for features to add to the bot?: </h2>